code-differently/code-society-25-2/lesson_00/marthao/README.md

 I prefer written feedback so I can refer back to it in the future, but it's more important to me to get the feedback in real-time, so the situation is fresh in my mind.

-## Something to know about me:
+## Somethings to know about me:
 I am an introvert, but I can cosplay an extrovert as needed.
+I usually need additional time to digest information and reinforce what I've learned.
+Hands-on activities with visual materials is how I learn best.

 ## One of my goals for the coming year:
 In the next year, I want to get back to squatting over 200 lbs.